MissouriMRR/docs/subteams/simulation/installation/simulation_install_windows.md

 ## Installing Unreal Engine

 We will be using Unreal Engine for simulating virtual drones.
-If you have the Epic Games Launcher, you can download Unreal Engine from the "Unreal Engine" tab.
+If you have the Epic Games Launcher installed already (e.g., if you own *Fortnite*), you can download Unreal Engine from the "Unreal Engine" tab.
 If you don't have the Epic Games Launcher, then you will have to [download](https://store.epicgames.com/en-US/download) it to install Unreal Engine.

 The Unreal Engine version you will download is **4.27.2**.
 AirSim, which allows us to simulate multirotors in Unreal, does *not* work with Unreal Engine 5 or greater.